cnh995/armFixerBot/README.md

 - May 13, 2016

 The bot is now running on a Raspberry Pi Zero, meaning more uptime with less power consumption.

+- May 29, 2016

+The bot handles errors more gracefully.